 The Safeguard Mechanism was created by former Environment Minister Greg Hunt for the Liberal-National Party and was introduced under then-Prime Minister Tony Abbottt.
 It was legislated in 2014 as part of what was then known as the Coalition’s “direct action” policy.

 The policy was intended to set emission limits for some of the highest emitting facilities in Australia and the mechanism has long been criticised as ineffective.
-The main reason it has attracted criticism is because companies that have exceeded their baselines have never faced any penalty from the Clean Energy Regulator.
+The main reason it has attracted criticism is because companies that have exceeded their baselines have never been penalised by the Clean Energy Regulator.

 Labor’s plan would set, enforce, and gradually reduce limits on Australia’s 215 biggest carbon polluters, which in total emit 140 million tonnes of greenhouse gas emissions – or 28 per cent of Australia’s total emissions.

-Find Australian Conversation Federation’s breakdown of the safeguard mechanism here.
+Find The Australian Conservation Federation’s breakdown of the safeguard mechanism here.

 #7 – “Coal and gas power keep prices low”